 Q. I use a chlorinator already to control odor and disinfect the water, but I want to use an iron filter.
 Which one is best?

-A. The MangOX type or the Greensand filters would work the best, and no potassium permanganate would be required.
+A. The Pro-OX type or the Greensand filters would work the best, and no potassium permanganate would be required.

 Q. I have very severe water.
 My iron is over 10 ppm, I have high manganese, and a terrible hydrogen sulfide problem.
+I suspect iron bacteria, because our toilet flush tanks are very slimy.
 Which one should I use?

-A. For some types of very severe water, we recommend injeciton of chlorine or hydrogen peroxide, depending on the water chemistry, followed by a contact retention tank, then a MangOX iron filter, and in some cases an additional carbon backwash filter and a water softener.
+A. For some types of very severe water, we recommend injeciton of chlorine or hydrogen peroxide, depending on the water chemistry, followed by a contact retention tank, then a Pro-OX iron filter, and in some cases an additional carbon backwash filter, and Chemsorb turbidity filter.
+This 3 stage approaach can handle very high levels of odor, iron and manganese.
 Contact us for a fast quotation for this type of system.

 Q. I have 3.0 to 5.0 ppm of iron, manganese and some hydrogen sulfide odor in the cold water.
 I looked inside my toilet flush, and I see the long strings or slimy presence of iron bacteria.
-Can I use a MangOX filter?
+Can I use a Pro-OX iron filter?

-A. Yes, as long as you have enough backwash flow to properly backwash the MangOX filter media, it would work fine.
-If your water has iron bacteria in it, you may experience some fouling of the filter media.
-One advantage of the greensand filters is that the potassium permanganate will kill any iron bacteria that may foul the filter media.
+A. Yes, as long as you have enough backwash flow to properly backwash the Pro-OX filter media, it would work fine.
+If your water has iron bacteria in it, the optional chlorine side tank should be used, which allows the Pro-OX media to be cleaned and sanitized with chlorine during backwash.

-Q. I would like to use the Greensand‐Plus filter with a chlorine injection system, but I don't want chlorine in my house.
+Q. I would like to use the Pro-OX iron filter, or maybe Greensand‐Plus filter with a chlorine injection system, but I don't want chlorine in my house.
 What can I do?

 A. The chlorine can be adjusted so it degrades as it flows through the iron filter, so you don't have the taste or smell of chlorine in the water.
-You can also use a backwashing carbon filter after the Greensand filter to remove all trace of chlorine before it enters the house.
+You can also use a backwashing carbon filter or a large carbon cartridge after the Pro-OX or Greensand filter to remove all trace of chlorine before it enters the house.